ULTRQ7/ProxyNova/README.md

 - 🌎 Geolocation tagging of proxies
 - 🖥️ Optional GUI mode

-# Stay tuned—this is just the beginning.
+# Stay tuned! this is just the beginning.

 ## 🛠️ Requirements